The Backpacking Site

 Distance from Seattle: 4 hours 45 minutes/185 miles (via ferry)

-If you’ve got a lot of extra time and are okay with waking up early and heading to bed late, then a trip to Victoria, British Columbia might be great for you.
+If you’ve got a lot of extra time and are okay with waking up early and heading to bed late, then a day trip from Seattle to Victoria, British Columbia might be great for you.
 Keep in mind that you will need to cross international borders, so you’ll need to have your passport handy.

 Once you’ve successfully made it into Canada and down to Victoria, you’ll be ready to explore.
 Victoria is well known for its gardens, since it has a climate that is great for growing.
 Butchart Gardens are the most popular place to visit and admire the flowers.